visgl/loaders.gl/modules/terrain/docs/api-reference/terrain-loader.md

 `auto`:

-- Chooses Martini if the possible, else use Delatin instead.
+- Chooses Martini if the possible, otherwise use Delatin instead.

 `martini`: